0xalpharush/fuzzing-like-a-degen/README.md

 A 4-hr smart contract fuzzer speed run.
 Successfully broke the test contract, but lots of TODOs, cleaning up hastily written code, and ideas to explore.

+I wrote this as a learning exercise after reading through [h0mbre's](https://twitter.com/h0mbre_) blog series, [Fuzzing Like a Caveman](https://h0mbre.github.io/Fuzzing-Like-A-Caveman/), which I highly recommend.
+A recording of the livestream is available on [Youtube](https://www.youtube.com/watch?v=qdtQ9k3gCX8).

 ## Installation

 ```shell